Caramel Slice

 - Chocolate: Milk chocolate is traditional, but dark or even white chocolate works too.
 Alternatively, you can create a combination and do a fancy marbled effect.

-- Butter: You can use block margarine instead of butter if needed, though the flavour will be slightly different.
+- Butter: You can use block margarine instead of butter.
 Just be sure to use a high-quality block margarine, not spreadable margarine.